openzipkin/zipkin/zipkin-server/README.md

 Metrics are exported to the path `/metrics` and extend [defaults reported by spring-boot](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html).

+Metrics are also exported to the path `/prometheus` if the `zipkin-autoconfigure-metrics-prometheus` is available in the classpath.
+See the prometheus metrics [README](../zipkin-autoconfigure/metrics-prometheus/README.md) for more information.

 ### Collector

 Collector metrics are broken down by transport.
 The following are exported to the "/metrics" endpoint: